ppy/osu-wiki/wiki/Gameplay/Game_modifier_(lazer)/en.md

 #### Personal Presets

 The **Personal Presets** are located in a category of its own, allowing you to save any combination of mods directly into it.
 You can name them anything you like or add an extra description with it.
-Each Personal Presets are unique its game mode.
+Each Personal Presets are unique to its game mode.

 #### Customise

 Similar to the Difficulty Adjust (DA) mod, the pre-configured settings **Customise** guarantees a customizable gaming experience based on the mods you've chosen.
-Any change in these settings will result in your score being unranked.
+Note that changing these settings will usually result in your score being unranked.

 [osu!]: /wiki/shared/mode/osu.png "osu!"
 [osu!taiko]: /wiki/shared/mode/taiko.png "osu!taiko"